msupply-foundation/conforma-web-app/documentation/internal/Level-1-Review-And-LOQ.md

 ### Front End

-- Calculates actions and progress of review and application
+- Fetch actions and calculates progress of review and application
 - GraphQL mutation to create review and application responses
 - GraphQL mutation to update `application_response` or `review_response`
 - Validates submission of review and application